transcending1/Review/admin/subpage/modules/module_doc/Birch Clustering.md

 # Birch Clustering
+## Detailed Info
-+ Description
+### Description

-Implements the Birch clustering algorithm.
-It is a memory-efficient, online-learning algorithm provided as an alternative to :class:`MiniBatchKMeans`.
-It constructs a tree data structure with the cluster centroids being read off the leaf.
-These can be either the final cluster centroids or can be provided as input to another clustering algorithm such as :class:`AgglomerativeClustering
+'Implements the Birch clustering algorithm.\n        It is a memory-efficient, online-learning algorithm provided as an    alternative to :class:`MiniBatchKMeans`. \n        It constructs a tree    data structure with the cluster centroids being read off the leaf.\n        These can be either the final cluster centroids or can be provided as input\n        to another clustering algorithm such as :class:`AgglomerativeClustering'

 | category | sub_category | type | cpu | gpu | memory | pipe_status |
 | --- | --- | --- | --- | --- | --- | --- |
 | Machine Learning | Clustering | DOCKER | 1 | 0 | 2048 | keep |

-# Parameter Detail
+### Parameter Detail

 | name | is_input | category | default | required | selector_model |
 | --- | --- | --- | --- | --- | --- |